cdflori/cdflori.github.io/README.md

 # cdflori.github.io

-Fot this project I wanted to have a website that reflected my design asthetic.
+Fot this project I wanted to have a website that reflected my design aesthetic.
 I consider this version to be a building block to a much more advanced site by the end of term.

 https://cdflori.github.io/